These are all the people behind the scenes at The WiRE Program who help and support rural, regional and remote entrepreneurial women.

 Meet the WiRE Program Team

-Prof. Retha Wiesner (founder and Program Director)
+Prof. Retha Wiesner (Founder and Program Director)

 What drives me?
 Advancing women through entrepreneurial behaviour and innovation.
 I've led national and international entrepreneurship projects, with initiatives worth over $12m in the past 10 years.
 I've interviewed countless women entrepreneurs, learning about their successes, challenges, and the passion that drives their businesses.
 I see myself as an "initiator", always pushing for innovation and growth.
 I've published over 90 research articles and co-authored 13 books on management.
 Currently, I'm currently mentoring eight doctoral students in small business and entrepreneurship.
 I love working with inquiring minds and individuals who have a passion for self-growth.
 In this program, I'm not just here to facilitate and guide but to learn from each participant.
 I believe in mutual growth, and I'm excited about the journey ahead with all of you.